top of page

 Ahimsa

-This lifestyle is also more conducive for the environment.
-The amount of food it takes to feed animals could feed countries, whereas the meat from those animals may only feed a small town.
-Large commercial and industrial plants for meat and dairy are destructive for the land, air and sea.
-It only makes sense that a way of living that supports animals and the environment is good for us to.
+A plant-based lifestyle is also more beneficial for the environment.
+The resources required to grow crops in order to sustain meat production could easily feed the world's population, whereas the meat from those animals may only feed a fraction.
+Large commercial farms for meat and dairy are destructive to the earth and pollute ecosystems worldwide.
+How fortunate that there is a lifestyle capable of protecting animals and the environment, whilst being beneficial for us as well!

 High Carbohydrate, Low Fat, Low Protein